12 Jun, 2020

 The petty theft is almost non-existent, major crimes are uncommon.
 Crimes are super rare and crimes against tourists are taken very seriously.

-The local people are nice and could be the friendliest people in the World.
+people are nice and could be the friendliest people in the World.
 They are always helpful, sincere and showing great attitude to travelers.

 They interact with and introduce foreigners to their culture.
 Even though many don’t speak English, they still go out of their way to make sure travelers feel comfortable.